Filed under: Domestic Policy, Economy, Politics | Tags: Unemployment, Weak Jobs Report, Worst Economic Recovery

 You need some preparations first.
 The Easter bunny comes in the early morning hours, right at dawn, when the sun is just coming up and the dew is still shining on the grass.
 You have to find a likely spot which seems as if it might be a bunny path.
 You will require a standard bushel basket, a long straight stick of kindling, and a good strong straight pin or slender nail.
 And you will need a nice fresh young carrot with its greens still intact.

 You must set up the trap the night before Easter, just when it is about to get dark.
 Turn the bushel basket upside down, and prop up one side with the stick of kindling.
 Attach the carrot so it hangs on the front of the stick of kindling.
 You many have to take the kindling out and attach the carrot with a hammer.
 It must be well attached, and yet still look enticing.
 When the Easter bunny comes hopping along, he will spot the carrot right away.
 Bunnies cannot resist nice fresh carrots.
-When he takes a bite of the carrot, the stick of kindling will fall on top of the bunny, and he is captured.
+When he takes a bite of the carrot, the stick of kindling will fall, and the bushel basket will fall on top of the bunny, and he is captured.

 Then he needs only love and care.
 Bunnies are particularly fond of carrots, of course, and soda crackers, and rabbit chow, grass and clover.